scylladb/scylladb/docs/cql/dml/select.rst

   SELECT * FROM users USING TIMEOUT 5s;
   SELECT name, occupation FROM users WHERE userid IN (199, 200, 207) BYPASS CACHE USING TIMEOUT 200ms;

-``USING TIMEOUT`` is a Scylla CQL extension and not part of Apache Cassandra CQL.
+``USING TIMEOUT`` is a ScyllaDB CQL extension and not part of Apache Cassandra CQL.

 .. _like-operator:

 LIKE Operator
 ~~~~~~~~~~~~~

-The ``LIKE`` operation on ``SELECT`` statements informs Scylla that you are looking for a pattern match.
+The ``LIKE`` operation on ``SELECT`` statements informs ScyllaDB that you are looking for a pattern match.
 The expression ‘column LIKE pattern’ yields true only if the entire column value matches the pattern.

 The search pattern is a string of characters with two wildcards, as shown: